sunfounder/thales_kit/docs/source/Reaction Game.rst

 Microcontrollers not only appear in industrial equipment, they are also used to control a large number of electronic devices in the home, including toys and games.
 In this chapter, we will use "button" and "LED" to build a simple reaction timing game.

-The study of reaction time is called mental chronometry, it is a hard science, and it is also the basis of many games (including the games you are about to make).
+The study of reaction time is called mental chronometry, it is a hard science, and it is also the basis of many games (Including the games you are about to make).
 Reaction time is the time that elapses between a person being presented with a stimulus and the person initiating a motor response to the stimulus, in milliseconds, the average reaction time of a person is about 200-250 milliseconds.
 People with short reaction time have a huge advantage in the game!

 Wiring
 -------------------------------

 .. image:: img/wiring_reaction_game.png

-1. In general, this circuit is a combination of the circuits in the previous two chapters.
+1. In general, this circuit is a combination of the circuits in the previous two lessons.
 #.
 Confirm again that the breadboard power bus is not connected wrongly or short-circuited!